BirgerK/docker-apache-spark/readme.md

 # Apache Spark as Docker-Container
 In the `docker-compose.yml` you can see an example use of this image in master-slave-mode.

+This image supports the usage of Java8,Python3 and R.

 ## Running Custom Code
 There are 2 types of spark-container: master and slave.